 As discussion and participation are an integral part of the learning process, students are expected to prepare for supervision and to come to internship ready to apply the best practices of social work with clients and systems.
 Internship days are generally on Monday and Wednesday with a half-day on Friday, although some variations may occur.
-The number of hours required in the field (20 hrs/week) includes at least one eight-hour day.
+The number of hours required in the field (20 hrs/week - traditional; 40 hrs/week - block placement) includes at least one eight-hour day.